 Overdraft fees average around $34 for banks.
 Frequent overdrafters pay almost $450 more in overdraft fees every year than somebody who’s not enrolled in an overdraft protection program.

-Let’s take a closer look at what how overdraft fees work, how much they cost you and how you can avoid them so you can save more of your money and better manage your finances.
+Let’s take a closer look at how overdraft fees work, how much they cost you and how you can avoid them so you can save more of your money and better manage your finances.

 - What is an overdraft fee?